 At Questback, we commit to following five best practices for truly engaging our employees:

-Form and frequency – Employees execute and impact the business daily; conversely, the typical annual engagement survey hardly touches the surface, detached and distant from this operational reality.
+Form and frequency – Employees execute and impact the business daily; conversely, the typical annual employee survey hardly touches the surface, detached and distant from this operational reality.
 As communication comes in many different forms at many different times, it’s important to create open channels throughout the employee journey from quick and timely pulsing to open-form portals where employees can share personalized experiences.
 Consistent and frequent check-ins and assessments are necessary to understand entirely the depth of the employee’s experience, their engagement, and alignment between operational execution and strategy.

 - Real-time reporting – We exist in an environment where change is the only constant.
 Waiting for months or even weeks for engagement results is no longer acceptable.
 Massive opportunities or failures can appear and disappear in that duration.
 Living and breathing technology and analytics through my career, I know it can only take a fraction of that time, or a few pieces of errant code, to severely impact technical access or operations.
 If my employees have a sense that something is wrong, or report that working conditions are conducive to human error, I want to know today, not in two or three months when it might be too late.
 Real-time results are required to transform insight into tangible business results.